lina-here/lina-here.github.io/content/bio.md

-Na Li works at the intersection of intellectual property, international cooperation, knowledge sharing, and digital transformation.
-She has 5 years of experience in communication, outreach, digital transformation, and project management.
+Na Li works at the intersection of smart cities, intellectual property, and digital transformation.
+Her work focuses on facilitating international cooperation and knowledge sharing.
+She has five years of experience in communication, outreach, digital transformation, and project management.

 ## 🥇 Policy research and advocacy at the intersection of Intellectual Property, technology, and global development